Contents

 Creating Predictable Client IDs in Data-Bound Controls

-Look at the following markup, which includes a ListView control:
+The markup in the following example includes a ListView control:

 <asp:ListView ID="ListView1" runat="server" DataSourceID="SqlDataSource1"